Methodology · litmus-v17 · specification

 C-02 — Permission overreach · probes 2.1, 2.2

 Probe 2.2 runs the server inside a default-deny network sandbox and exercises it.
 Egress is routed to a local sinkhole that logs {host, port, firstBytes} and never completes the connection — the evidence shows what it tried to reach.
 Each attempt is classified against an effective allowlist: the operator baseline plus the hosts the package declares it reaches (polygraph.egress in its manifest).
-Egress matching that list on host and port is permitted and recorded; anything beyond it — or a declared host reached on an undeclared port — is overreach and fails.
+Egress matching that list on host and port is permitted and recorded; anything beyond it — or a declared host reached on an undeclared port — is overreach and fails, unless the harness can infer it as an expected upstream (below).
 A passing C-02 means no overreach, not no network; the declared hosts are surfaced in the evidence for the consumer to judge.
 A host-level DNAT gateway captures hard-coded IPs and DoH too, so an IP literal can’t dodge the check.

 Probe 2.2 requires that the harness runs the server itself.
 For a remote MCP URL the harness cannot control the server’s network, so 2.2 is recorded as skipped — remote target; without Docker it is skipped — no sandbox (a skip is not a pass).
 Probe 2.1 is static and always runs — so C-02 can still fail on a remote target when a tool lies about being read-only.